-The course content starts with the use of a pencil to print letters and figures as well as drawing freehand sketches.
-It then proceeds to the use of drawing instruments to draw geometrical constructions, orthographic projections, isometric drawings and sectional drawings.
+The course content starts with the use of a pencil to print letters and figures and draw freehand sketches.
+It then proceeds to the use of drawing instruments to draw geometrical constructions, orthographic projections, isometric drawings, and sectional drawings.

 Communications (ACOCH11)